GeorgKindermann/ScanTailorPostProcess/README.md

 ## Only black and white pages

-Go to the folder of the output images which have been proccessed with ScanTailor (out) and convert them to DJVU.
+Go to the folder of the output images which have been processed with ScanTailor (out) and convert them to DJVU.
 ```
 minidjvu *.tif out.djvu
 ```